AIBootcamp14/langchainproject-new-langchainproject_5/docs/modularization/08_PostgreSQL_pgvector_통합_가이드.md

 psql -U postgres -d papers

 # 권한 부여
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO your_username;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO langchain;
-GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO your_username;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO langchain;

 # 종료
 \q